Best Restaurant Online Ordering Platforms: Commission-Free Options Compared (2026)

 2. ChowNow: Commission-Free With a Brand-First Approach

-Best for: Restaurants that want direct ordering across multiple digital channels.
+Best for: Restaurants that want direct online ordering across multiple digital channels.

-ChowNow provides commission-free online ordering through your website, Facebook page, Google listing, and Instagram.
-It is built to help restaurants take orders without paying per-order fees to marketplaces, and it shares customer data with you so you can build email lists and loyalty programs that actually belong to your business.
+ChowNow offers commission-free online ordering through your website, Facebook, Google, and Instagram.
+As a first-party ordering solution, you own customer relationships, data, branding, and marketing instead of giving them to a marketplace.
+It helps restaurants accept orders without per-order fees while sharing customer data to grow email lists and loyalty programs that belong to your business.

 Why it stands out:

-Ideal for: Restaurants that engage customers on social media and want a simple, omnichannel ordering solution.
+Ideal for: Restaurants active on social media that want a simple, omnichannel ordering solution supporting brand ownership.

 3. DoorDash Storefront: Commission-Free Direct Ordering

-Best for: Restaurants that want a simple commission-free online ordering page without complex integration needs.
+Best for: Restaurants wanting a simple, commission-free online ordering page without complex integration.

-Ideal for: Restaurants dipping their toes into direct ordering without committing to a full-featured platform.
+Ideal for: Restaurants testing direct online ordering before upgrading to a full-featured platform.

 4. Nabe Eats: Zero Commission With AI-Powered Marketing